hphelion/documentation/commercial/commercial.faq.md

 The Undercloud server is a basic, single-node, OpenStack installation running on a single physical server used to deploy, test, manage, and update the overcloud servers.
 There is no HA configuration for the Undercloud.

 It contains a strictly limited sub-set of OpenStack, just enough to interact with the Overcloud.
-The services running on Undercloud are Nova, Neutron, Glance, Keystone, Ironic, Heat & Ceilometer.
+The services running on Undercloud are Nova, Neutron, Glance, Keystone, Ironic, Heat, Horizon & Ceilometer.
 This server also contains HP Helion content distribution catalog  service, which provides a mechanism to download and install content and updates for the Overcloud.

 The Undercloud also hosts images for various server types which will form the functional cloud environment - the Overcloud.
 These images are Overcloud Controller, Overcloud Compute, Overcloud Swift & Overcloud Compute Proxy (required for cloud which supports VMWare ESX as a hypervisor).